Chapter 8

 truce ships a built-in GUI designed for audio plugins.
 You declare a layout — rows of widgets — and the framework draws it, routes input events, and keeps everything in sync with the parameter Arc.
 Zero pixel math.

-If that's not enough, truce has adapters for egui, iced, and Slint, plus a raw-window-handle escape hatch for anything else.
+If that's not enough, truce has adapters for egui, iced, Slint, and Vizia, plus a raw-window-handle escape hatch for anything else.
 Start with the built-in and reach for a framework when you hit its limits.

 #The built-in GUI